GurLabs/magicbook-x14-hackintosh-tahoe/README.md

 ---

-## ⚙️ BIOS Settings & Recommendations
+## ⚙️ BIOS Settings

 Before proceeding with the installation, you **must** configure your BIOS settings properly to avoid kernel panics.

-### Required Changes:
 * **Secure Boot:** `Disabled`
 * **SATA Mode:** `AHCI`

-### 💡 Pre-Installation Optimization Hint:
-To ensure a smooth installation process and minimize the risk of installation loops, it is highly recommended to **disable the Wi-Fi and Bluetooth modules in your BIOS** (if your BIOS allows it) or avoid connecting to any network during the initial macOS setup phases.
-You can safely turn them back on or connect once you reach the macOS desktop.

 ---

+## 🔧 Essential Tools (Highly Recommended)

+To manage, update, or customize this EFI, using these specific tools is strongly advised:
+1. **OCAuxiliaryTools (OCAT):** The absolute best tool for keeping OpenCore, Kexts, and your `config.plist` up to date without breaking the structure.
+2. **USBMap / USBMapper:** Essential for maintaining clean USB port mapping, ensuring better battery life, and preventing sleep issues on your specific laptop layout.

+---

-## 🚀 Installation Steps
+## 🚀 Installation Steps & Pre-Installation Hint

+### 💡 Pre-Installation Optimization (Crucial)
+To prevent installation loops and ensure a smooth setup process, **it is highly recommended to temporarily disable the Wi-Fi and Bluetooth kexts in the EFI (`config.plist`) before booting the installer.** Do not connect to any network during the initial macOS setup phases.
+Once you reach the desktop successfully, you can re-enable them.

+### Step-by-Step:
 1. **Prepare the USB installer:** Create a vanilla macOS Tahoe bootable USB drive.
 2. **Clone the EFI:** Download this repository, rename the folder to `EFI` and place it into the root of your USB drive's EFI partition.
+3. **Disable Networking Kexts:** Use OCAuxiliaryTools to open `config.plist`, go to the Kernel section, and temporarily disable the Intel Wi-Fi and Bluetooth kexts for the first install.
-3. **Configure GenSMBIOS:** Generate a unique serial number, Board Serial, and SmUUID using `MacBookPro16,4` or appropriate Comet Lake SMBIOS.
+4. **Configure GenSMBIOS:** Generate a unique serial number, Board Serial, and SmUUID using `MacBookPro16,4` (Comet Lake) SMBIOS profile.
 Inject these into the `config.plist`.
-4. **Boot:** Plug the USB into your MagicBook X14, boot into the boot manager, select the OpenCore drive, and start the installation.
+5. **Boot:** Plug the USB into your MagicBook X14, boot into the boot manager, select the OpenCore drive, and start the installation.
    * *Reminder: Remember that you might face a 2-3 minute black screen on boots.
 Do not force shutdown your laptop.*